demjanp/arch14cz_backend/README.md

 ## About Arch14CZ - Backend <a name="about"></a>
 Backend graphical user interface for Arch14CZ - the database of archaeological radiocarbon dates of the Czech Republic.

+For the frontend interface see the [arch14cz_frontend](https://github.com/demjanp/arch14cz_frontend) project.

 ### Database Schema
 `TODO`